411th Rifle Division (Soviet Union): Second Battle of Kharkov

 During May 23 the German counteroffensive succeeded in encircling the Soviet Barvenkovo grouping and began widening the corridor; 1st Mountain Division was deployed in the center of the cordon to act as a switchline against any attempts to penetrate from either east or west.
 The following day the 411th, along with the remnants of 23rd Tank Corps, reached the face of the corridor east of Lozovskii, in the Panteleeva Balka region.
 At 1000 hrs. on May 25 it began its part in the breakout effort, which led to some of the bloodiest fighting in the whole Soviet-German War.
 By the afternoon of the next day, the Soviet troops who had not managed to escape were pinned in a 16-by-3 km pocket along the Bereka River valley.

 The division was trapped and mostly destroyed, along with most of 6th Army, by May 27, although individuals and small groups filtered through the German lines for weeks.
-The STAVKA officially disbanded the division on June 30, and it was never reformed.
+Stavka officially disbanded the division on June 30, and it was never reformed.

 One of the survivors of the disaster was Colonel Pesochin.
 He went on to command the 131st Rifle Division from July to September, 1942, and later commanded the 225th Rifle Division for nearly a year, beginning on May 29, 1944.
 He suffered a severe head wound on February 11, 1945, while leading his division during the Lower Silesian Offensive, and died in hospital on May 3, just as the war was ending.